-Moshe Henderson is a queer Filipino American stage director, casting director, actor, and singer living in Manhattan.
-He studies at HB Studio.
-Select directing credits: A Foray In Innocence (NYTF Best Director Nomination), E.G.G., Dog Sees God, Prairie FireSpring Awakening: The Musical, Les Blancs, and Crazy Meshuge Hurricane Earthquake.
+Moshe Henderson is a queer Filipino American stage director, actor, singer, playwright, casting director, and producer living in Brooklyn.
+He studies acting at HB Studio and playwriting with Eduardo Machado.
+Moshe’s first full-length play Velvet Rage: A Queer-Ass Play was featured in PrideFest at The Tank.
+Select directing credits: A Foray In Innocence (NYTF Best Director Nomination), E.G.G., Dog Sees God, Prairie Fire, Spring Awakening: The Musical, Les Blancs, and Crazy Meshuge Hurricane Earthquake.
 Select regional acting credits: Frank/Paul/Gerald Standby (Not About Me by Eduardo Machado), John (Art & Money), David (Torch Song Trilogy), Angel (Rent), Peter (The Diary of Anne Frank) and Luis/Lazar (Runaways).
 From Seattle, he attended Cornish College for Musical Theatre and started the theatre company Basement Theatrics.
-He is currently Venue Manager and a Casting Director at HB Studio under Pat Golden’s mentorship.
+He is currently Venue Manager and a Casting Coordinator at HB Studio.
 Casting credits include the new musical When We Get There starring Broadway’s Q Smith.

 Follow Moshe on Social Media: